 - Small ziplock bags (when you plan on portioning every breakfast meal)

 - Two large ziplock bags (when you plan on making a single large batch)

 When portioning: Set aside a number of ziplock bags, one for each breakfast meal.
-Then portion each bag as follows: three large tablespoons of milk powder, seven large tablespoons of wheat flakes, two tablespoons of raisins/dried fruit pieces, one tablespoon of sugar and two teaspoons of cinnamon.
+Then portion each bag as follows: three large tablespoons of milk powder, seven large tablespoons of Scottish oats, two tablespoons of raisins/dried fruit pieces, one tablespoon of sugar and two teaspoons of cinnamon.
 You can vary the amounts of sugar and cinnamon to your own taste, of course.